liyipeng3/gone-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/utils.ts`.
+You can start editing the page by modifying files in the `app` directory.
 The page auto-updates as you edit the file.

 ## Learn More